bitcoinwarrior1/dot-validator-selector/README.md

 ## See a sample
-If you want to see this module in action, go to [this website](https://james-sangalli.github.io/dot-validator-selector/) you'll have the option to select between the Polkadot and Kusama networks after which 16 validators will be displayed if you selected Polkadot and 24 if you selected Kusama.
+If you want to see this module in action for Polkadot or Kusama, you can try it out [here](https://james-sangalli.github.io/dot-validator-selector/).
+It will randomly select 16/24 validators meeting the criteria for Polkadot/Kusama.

 ## Cached validators
-Since this module can be very slow at selecting validators, I have added a script to get validators meeting the criteria as of the current era at the time and then store them by their era index in the [cache folder](https://github.com/James-Sangalli/dot-validator-selector/tree/gh-pages/cache).
-These validators can then be retrieved much quicker.
+Since this module can be slow to select validators, it is possible to cache them for the current era using `npm run updateCache` and then retrieve them as above with the cURL instructions.
+You can see some examples in the cache folder [here](https://github.com/James-Sangalli/dot-validator-selector/tree/gh-pages/cache).

-To update this you can run `npm run updateCache`.

 ## Tip
 - KSM: [J3qfuceTakrXaiRTf6c7ByVYJjtoiyhoc1aeS5YNLGdqFSb](https://polkadot.subscan.io/account/J3qfuceTakrXaiRTf6c7ByVYJjtoiyhoc1aeS5YNLGdqFSb)